 In his letter to the Colossians, Paul tells the Christians at Colossae that wherever they are tempted to look for answers, hope and satisfaction, Christ is far better and Christ is wonderfully sufficient.

-Whether you’re itching to start or dreading the day, when we see the magnificent picture of Christ in Colossians 1:15-23, we’re reminded that Christ is the one we can look to in all circumstances because he’s a big enough and good enough for all circumstances.
-Even first year of university in a pandemic.
+Whether you’re itching to start or dreading the day, when we see the magnificent picture of Christ in Colossians 1:15-23, we’re reminded that Christ is the one we can look to in all circumstances because he’s big enough and good enough for all circumstances; even first year of university in a pandemic.